pepkit/pepspec/docs/looper/tutorial/compute-settings.md

 ### Parameterizing job templates through the pipeline interface

-Sometimes, you want the pipeline to be paramterized globally, so you don't have to worry about re-parameterizing it for different projects.
+Sometimes, you want the pipeline to be parameterized globally, so you don't have to worry about re-parameterizing it for different projects.
 You can also provide compute settings in the pipeline interface.
 Let's add a `compute` section in the pipeline interface file, like this: